alm-tools/alm/docs/features/editor.md

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/blaster.gif)

 ## Write Code
 `Ctrl|⌘ + Shift + X` with the current selection will pretend to write the code one char at a time.
-Great for screen recordings.
+Great for a smooth and professional touch to video tutorials.

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/writeCode.gif)